JasonCannon/kattis-fetch/README.md

 A Python 3 script to automatically download a user's Kattis statistics and solved problems.

 ## Installation
 You can use `git clone https://github.com/JasonCannon/kattis-fetch` to clone the repository.
-Make sure you have installed the Python 3 package Beautiful Soup.
+Make sure you have installed the Python 3 package Beautiful Soup, see **Requirements** below for installation instructions.

+## Kattis configuration file
+Before running the fetcher, you need to [download a configuration file](https://open.kattis.com/download/kattisrc).
+This file includes a secret personal token that allows you to log in.
+It should be placed in your home directory, or in the same directory as `fetch.py`, and be called `.kattisrc`.

 ## Usage
 To run the fetcher, first make sure you have downloaded your Kattis configuration file.
 You can then `cd` into the `kattis-fetch` directory and run `python3 fetch.py <email>`.
 The script make take some time to run and will the write the results to a json file called `kattis.json` in the same directory. **Do not spam or overuse this script as it requires live fetching from the Kattis servers.**